 us to take a great leap in our evolution that we might never have made

 were we not driven to it by the extremity of circumstance.
-Many people
+Many people, including Pope Francis,

-are defining a new kind of relationship with the Earth, based not on
+are defining a new kind of relationship with the planet, based not on

 dominance but on respect, responsibility and conscious service.
 Because